The Man of My Life (2007)

 Too much emphasis is placed on wall text that swirls around like the worst Magnetic Poetry.

 Audience Reviews for The Man of My Life

-Discuss The Man of my Life (L'homme de sa vie) on our Movie forum!
+Discuss The Man of My Life on our Movie forum!